 Rose Funerals can also provide service sheets or tributes.

-Usually 4, 8, 12 page A5 booklets, that provide a running order, names of key contributors as awell as words from hyms, songs or readings.
+Usually 4, 8, 12 page A5 booklets, that provide a running order, names of key contributors as aswell as words from hymns, songs or readings.
 It can also include photos of your loved ones.

-If the deceased had an active faith it will be probably be clear to you where you’d like the service to be held and who you’d like to officiate.
+If the deceased had an active faith it will be probably be clear to you where you would like the service to be held and who you’d like to officiate.
 We are also happy to liaise with local or retired clergy to find you the advice and support you require.